Okaloosa County Sex Crimes Defense Lawyer

 Right now, the prosecutors and police are planning how they will convict you and sentence you to prison.
 If you are looking for a defense team to help you fight back against these allegations, you have come to the right place.

-For over 14 years, Flaherty Defense Firm has been defending those charged with sexual offenses right here in Okaloosa County.
-In that time, we have learned that the only way to win these cases is to attack every aspect of the State’s case.
-We know that these cases can be won with a perfectly executed, comprehensive defense strategy, and we are ready to help you.
+My name is Tim Flaherty.
+I’m the owner of Flaherty Defense Firm.
+Since 2001, I have been defending sexual offenses right here in Okaloosa County.
+In that time, I have learned that the only way to win these cases is to attack every aspect of the State’s case.
+I know that these cases can be won with a perfectly executed, comprehensive defense strategy.
+As an Okaloosa County sex crimes defense attorney, I have successfully helped people accomplish these strategies in the past.

 Sexual Assault Charges in Okaloosa County

 All sexual assault allegations in Florida are felony offenses.
-Potential penalties range from 5 years in prison to a mandatory life sentence.
-There is a long list of potential sexual offenses that we defend in Okaloosa County, but the most common charges include the following:
+The potential penalty ranges from 5 years in prison to a mandatory life sentence.
+There is a long list of potential sexual offenses that I defend in Okaloosa County, but the most common charges include the following:

 Sexual Battery is outlined in Florida Statute 794.011 and includes what most people would consider “rape.”
 Sexual Battery is committed when someone penetrates the vagina, anus, or mouth of someone else without that person’s lawful consent.
 The penalty for Sexual Battery ranges from 15 years in prison to a life sentence.